Car powered subwoofers solve a great number of problems for many vehicle applications.

 This does vary greatly by brand and product, of course (see my reviews and recommendations below for some that perform well).

-When a malfunction occurs and the subwoofer is no longer working, the entire unit must normally be removed and replaced unlike a conventional system in which you may be able to replace just one component.
+When a malfunction occurs and the subwoofer is no longer working, in most cases you’ll have to repalce the whole unit.
+This is different from a typical amp + subwoofer system in which you can replace just one component.

 A sealed powered subwoofer is much more difficult to diagnose and troubleshoot if problems arise.